How to Record Mammals

-Submit records wherever you are with our free app Mammal Tracker, funded by HLF as part of our MaWSE project.
-Mammal Tracker will help you identify which mammal species you have seen with photos, descriptions, sounds and annotated images of those that are often easily confused, as well as making it easy to submit the record to us.
+Submit records wherever you are with our FREE app Mammal Mapper.
+Mammal Mapper will help you identify which mammal species you have seen with photos, descriptions, sounds and annotated images of those that are often easily confused, as well as making it easy to submit the record to us.
 We ask that you try to get photos where possible as this helps with verifying the record but you can still submit records without photos.

-(The app works on iOS version 6 or later for iphone and version 4.0.3 or later for android OS phones.
+(The app works on iOS and android OS phones.
 It is not available on Windows phones).

 All records are valuable and are used for national projects such as the Mammal Atlas Project.